 In the US, the government has acknowledged that the country does not have enough test kits.

 Social media is awash with theories about where SARS-CoV-2 might have originated.
 These range from the theory that the virus originated in wildlife to suggestions that it was released, either accidentally or on purpose, from the National Biosafety Laboratory in Wuhan, or that it came from the American biowarfare laboratory in Fort Detrick, Maryland.

 There is even a story circulating – that would fit well into a spy novel or movie – about a gunfight in a market in Wuhan during which a vial containing a biochemical substance shattered when it was dropped by the person who had agreed to sell it to the Americans.
 The story got plenty of shares from netizens who didn’t realise that it was originally published on r/NoSleep, a section of Reddit dedicated to scary fiction stories.

-Did Covid-19 originate in a seafood market in Wuhan?
+Did SARS-CoV-2 originate in a seafood market in Wuhan?
 Did it come from bats?
 Did it originate in the United States?
 Was it released deliberately as a bioweapon?

 There is also the theory that the expansion of the 5G network is either making people more vulnerable to respiratory illness, or even causing such illness.
 Then there is the issue of the highly toxic air pollution in Wuhan and northern Italy and many other locations.

 The first reports of a novel pneumonia (Covid-19) in Wuhan were later in December 2019, but retrospective analyses have identified a patient with symptom onset on December 1.

 Wu et al., writing in the Journal of the Chinese Medical Association, say that the first case on December 1 did not show history of Huanan seafood market exposure and the subsequent cases started on December 10.